Passport: Improving Automated Formal Verification Using Identifiers: Encodings

-The key here is subword tokenization which excels at drawing connections between related words~\cite{bpe-1, bpe-2}.
-Subword tokenization allows us to break the identifier \lstinline{Rplus} into the chunks \lstinline{R} and \lstinline{plus}, and index them separately, connecting them to the identifier \lstinline{plus}.
+The key here is subword sequence modeling which excels at drawing connections between related words~\cite{bpe-1, bpe-2}.
+Subword sequence modeling allows us to break the identifier \lstinline{Rplus} into the chunks \lstinline{R} and \lstinline{plus}, and index them separately, connecting them to the identifier \lstinline{plus}.
 By drawing these connections, we expect that a model can suggest \lstinline{intros} and \lstinline{f_equal} in the body of \lstinline{plus_eq_compat_l}, by connecting the hypothesis \lstinline{plus n n1 = plus n n2} to the hypothesis \lstinline{Rplus n n1 = Rplus n n2}.
-All of this with no need for semantic information about what each of the reals and naturals represent, or how their addition functions are related.
+With subword sequence modeling, the model can learn all of this with no need for semantic information about what each of the reals and naturals represent, or how their addition functions are related.

 In \toolname, identifiers are broken into subwords using a byte-pair encoding algorithm (BPE)~\cite{bpe-1, bpe-2}, an algorithm that has seen success in code completion models for program synthesis~\cite{big-code, fast-code}.
 The algorithm uses the training corpus to make a list of common subwords by starting with a vocabulary of single characters, and iteratively merging common pairs.
 Then, each identifier is tokenized by greedily consuming the longest matching vocabulary element.